lans.cloud Tools

 1. Enter your names: Type or paste your list of participants into the text box, ensuring there is one name per line.

-2. Choose your grouping mode: Select Number of Teams if you want exactly 4 teams, or select Max per Team if you want to ensure no team has more than 5 people.
+2. Choose how to split: Select Number of Teams if you want exactly 4 teams, or select Max per Team if you want to ensure no team has more than 5 people.

 Fairness and Randomization